 Cumulative Impacts mean the impact on the Great Lakes-St. Lawrence River Basin Ecosystem that results from incremental effects of all aspects of a Withdrawal, Diversion or Consumptive Use in addition to other past, present, and reasonably foreseeable future Withdrawals, Diversions and Consumptive Uses regardless of who undertakes the other Withdrawals, Diversions and Consumptive Uses.
-Cumulative Impacts can result from individually minor but collectively significant Withdrawals, Diversions and Consumptive Uses taking place over a period of time.
+Cumulative Impacts can result from individually minor but collectively significant Withdrawals, Diversions and Consumptive Uses, Diversions and Consumptive Uses are period of time.